 Some machines have computerized parts that require trained technicians to fix or replace.
 Don’t try to fix these items yourself.
 One thing you may find out is that the Bernina replacement parts may be a little more costly than you would expect.

-Be prepared to pay a higher repair bill as well as the name Bernina will influence your repair costs and the cost of the replacement parts.
+Be prepared to pay a higher repair bill as well as the name Bernina will influence your sewing machine repair costs and the cost of the replacement parts.

 If you live in the US then the following link will take you to the Bernina service page that will help you find an authorized dealer near you.
 All you have to do is type in your city and state and the locator will pinpoint locations on a map.